 Texas Public Information Act and Researching in the State Archives

-Executive branch state government records and local government records held by the State Archives are subject to the provisions of the Texas Public Information Act (PIA).
+Some government records held by the State Archives are subject to the Texas Public Information Act (PIA).
+These are primarily executive and local government records.
 The PIA makes records open for research with certain exceptions.
-Restricted information, as outlined in the statutes, applies to both physical and electronic records.
+Restricted information applies to both physical and electronic records.
 As laws change, statutory restrictions may be added to or removed from these records.

 - Social security numbers